Have you ever gotten off a plane, looked down at your swollen legs after flying — and become alarmed at their size?

 - Read the return policy in case the compression socks don’t fit or aren’t comfortable

-- Remove at bedtime and never weak them to sleep
+- Remove them at bedtime and never weak them to sleep

 Benefits of Compression Socks